mako-framework/app/README.md

 # Mako Framework

 Mako is a lightweight UTF-8 compatible and easy to use PHP framework based on the MVC architectural design pattern.

 Check out the [documentation](http://makoframework.com/docs) and create something awesome!

 ## Requirements

-Mako requires PHP 5.3.1 or higher (PHP 5.3.7 or higher is recommended) as well as the mbstring and PDO extentions.
+Mako requires PHP 5.3.1 or higher (PHP 5.3.7 or higher is recommended) as well as the mbstring and PDO extensions.

 ## Installation